-Many agents focus on serving a real estate niche, such as foreclosures, short sales, property management, vacation homes, or appraisals.
-Within your Zillow Agent profile, highlight additional services to promote to potential buyers and sellers.
-Click on up to four specialties you want to spotlight in your profile by checking the boxes next to them on your profile page.
+It’s good to highlight additional services in your Zillow profile to promote your niche to potential buyers and sellers.
+Click up to four specialties you want to spotlight in your profile by checking the boxes next to them on your profile page.

 7. Add Social Media Links

-8. Add Past Sales (Optional)
+8. Add Past Sales

 To add your real estate sales history, click on the down arrow in the blue menu in the header and select the “Past sales” option.
 A screen will appear with a field to enter the address of a recent sale.
 Fill in the field, and then click “Add sale.”